 Instant messaging (IM) is an increasingly popular form of text-based communication, allowing written messages to be passed between two or more people over the internet, and offering a range of other ways to share data, such as voice calls, video calls and file transfers.

 As services such as such as MSN Messenger, Yahoo!
 Messenger and Skype are free, they have become popular with many businesses as a way to collaborate on projects and keep in touch with remote employees.
-But in the corporate workspace, IM can pose a number of serious risks, including time-wasting and threats to security, many of which can be avoided with the introduction of an acceptable use policy.
+But in the corporate workspace, IM can pose a number of serious risks, including time-wasting and threats to cyber security, many of which can be avoided with the introduction of an acceptable use policy.

 For example, it is wise to prohibit the sharing of personal opinions by IM as conversations can be saved and made public, just like emails.
 This danger was highlighted by financial training software provider eFront, which suffered serious damage to its reputation when the CEO’s IM conversations were made public and revealed personal comments about shareholders and partners.